pranaychand29/FRTproject1/README.md

 # ✨ Organic Food delivery website ✨

-This is a web based application developed for lifestyle related based website in india
+This is a web based application developed for Health related based website in india

 ### This web based health application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.